-Figure A7: Heterogeneous cumulative exposure to criminal charges by offense type

-A: By child's race

-B: By parents' income rank
+Figure A7: Heterogeneous cumulative exposure to criminal charges by offense type A: By child's race and ethnicity B: By parents' income rank

-Source: Calculations are based on the Census Numident, the Census BestRace files, CJARS, the CJARS relations and residency crosswalks, and IRS Form 1040s (1999-2009 tax years).
+Source: Calculations are based on the Census Numident, the Census BestRace files, CJARS, the CJARS relations and residency crosswalks, and IRS Form 1040s.

 Notes: Estimates and sample sizes have been rounded to preserve confidentiality.
 The sample consists of individuals in the Census Numident 1999-2000 birth cohorts in CJARS-covered geographies from birth until age 18.
-Average exposure by age 18 to specific charge types is depicted for children overall (Panel A), across race (Panel B), and across household income quantiles (Panel C).
+Average exposure by age 18 to specific charge types is depicted by child race/ethnicity (Panel A) and by household income quantiles (Panel B).
 Income quantiles are determined using the average adjusted gross income reported on IRS Form 1040s, in which the child is claimed for the first five years.
 Children claimed on a form with negative AGI or never claimed in the first five years are not included in the sample.
 All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval number CBDRB-FY22-ERD002-009.

-Figure A8: Intensive margin of criminal justice exposure by parents and other potential caregivers by age 18, by child's race
+Figure A8: Intensive margin of criminal justice exposure by parents and other potential caregivers by age 18, by child's race and ethnicity

-Source: Calculations are based on the Census Numident, the Census BestRace files, the CJARS relationship crosswalk, and CJARS.
+Source: Calculations are based on the Census Numident, the Census BestRace files, CJARS, and the CJARS relationship crosswalk.

 Notes: Estimates and sample sizes have been rounded to preserve confidentiality.
 The sample consists of individuals in the Census Numident 1999-2000 birth cohorts in CJARS-covered geographies from birth until age 18.
 Distinct events are counted among children with any exposure.
-Thus, multiple charges filed on the same date are considered one event and similarly for the other types of criminal justice events.
-The number of events are truncated at 10+ events for all events except prison spells, which are top coded at 8+.
+Thus, multiple charges filed on the same date are considered one event, and similarly for the other types of criminal justice events.
+The number of events is truncated at 10+ events for all events except prison spells, which are top coded at 8+.
 Asian felony convictions and prison spells are top coded at 9+ and 5+ to preserve confidentiality, respectively.
 All results were approved for release by the U.S. Census Bureau, Data Management System number P-7500378 and approval numbers CBDRB-FY22-ERD002-003 and CBDRB-FY22-ERD002-009.

-Figure A9: Average number of caregiver links and tax filings by percentile rank
+Figure A9: Average number of caregiver links and tax filings, by parent income rank

-Source: Calculations are based on the Census Numident, the Census BestRace files, the CJARS relationship crosswalk, CJARS, and IRS Form 1040s.
+Source: Calculations are based on the Census Numident, the Census BestRace files, CJARS, the CJARS relationship crosswalk, and IRS Form 1040s.